Last Updated on: 8th October 2023, 07:31 pm

 Rose petals and leaves (Rosa) are tortoises’ favorite treats.
 The nutritional benefits are Vitamins A, C, and E, iron, and calcium.

-Also, roses have been used as a remedy for various ailments, including inflammation, skin conditions, and digestive problems.
+Also, roses have been used to remedy various ailments, including inflammation, skin conditions, and digestive problems.

 Roses are hardy plants capable of surviving indoors and outdoors.
 Most newer roses are resistant to diseases and require minimal watering and care.